dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/whats-new/net80.md

 :::code language="xml" source="./snippets/net80/csharp/snippets.csproj" range="3-11" highlight="7":::

 > [!IMPORTANT]
-> After changing this setting, you must unload and reload your project to get Visual Studio to respect it.
+> Visual Studio reads this setting when the project is loaded, and not when it's changed.
+After changing this setting, unload and reload your project to get Visual Studio to respect it.

 ## High DPI improvements